andypl/wheresmymoney/README.md

 # Wheres my money?

-A simple application that helps you manage your expensis on a common trip.
+A simple application that helps you manage your expensis on a common trip with your friends or family.

 ## Table of Contents